joliny/elgit/README.md

 ## Contributing

-Fork El GIT on GitHub, make it awesomer (preferably in a topic branch), send a pull request.
+Fork El Git on GitHub, make it awesomer (preferably in a topic branch), send a pull request.